Three-dimensional imaging of waves and floe sizes in the marginal ice zone during an explosive cyclone: Introduction

-Stereo-imaging techniques have emerged as a tool for in-situ wave measurements in the MIZ.
-The images are used to reconstruct the sea surface elevation in time and space, thus enabling analysis of wave dynamics in both two-dimensional physical space and the frequency--direction spectral domain, including statistical analysis of the wave field \cite{benetazzo2016ceng}.
-Remote sensing techniques have also been developed to measure the directional wave spectrum in the MIZ \cite{ardhuin2015grl}.
-Airborne SAR configurations can provide robust directional spectra over 60--80\,km long transects of the MIZ \cite{sutherland2016grl,sutherland2018jgr}.
-However, stereo-imaging, being an in-situ technique, can be used to simultaneously measure sea ice geometrical properties \cite{alberello2019cryo} and can be combined with co-located meteorological measurements, e.g.\ wind velocities.
+Stereo-imaging techniques are emerging as a tool for in-situ {monitoring of waves and ice properties} in the MIZ. {In principle, the images can be used from a moving vessel, as in open waters,} to reconstruct the sea surface elevation in time and space, thus enabling analysis of wave dynamics in two-dimensional physical space, the frequency--direction spectral domain, and wave statistics \citep{benetazzo2016ceng}.
+Airborne synthetic aperture radar (SAR) is an alternative method to measure frequency--direction wave spectra, and has been applied over 60--80\,km long transects of the MIZ \citep{sutherland2016grl,sutherland2018jgr}.
+However, stereo-imaging, being an in-situ technique, can be used to measure sea ice geometrical properties simultaneously \citep{alberello2019cryo} and can be combined with co-located meteorological measurements, e.g.\ wind velocities. {Further, in contrast to SAR \citep{collard2009monitoring}, stereo-imaging resolves wind sea components of the wave spectrum (short wavelength systems under the influence of local winds), as well as swell (long wavelength systems no longer under the effect of winds).}

-To date, use of stereo-imaging techniques for wave measurements in sea ice has been limited in scope.
-Campbell et al. \cite{campbell2014jgr} and Smith and Thomson \cite{smith2019aog} both use stereo-camera systems to derive one-dimensional wave spectra and bulk wave properties (peak periods and significant wave heights) from images over small domains (order 100\,m$^{2}$) for small waves propagating through pancake ice.
-Campbell et al. \cite{campbell2014jgr} use a camera system on a fixed platform on the edge of a lake, whereas Smith and Thomson \cite{smith2019aog} use a camera system on a moored vessel in the Arctic MIZ, and hence have to correct the images for wave-induced ship motions.